 Expectations regarding pregnancy and the birth of a baby suggest that it should be a positive and happy experience.
 For many women this isn't always the case.
 Please seek help and support, you are not alone.

 You’re more likely to stop smoking with the right support.
 Find the combination of support that’s right for you and your family.
-NHS Quit Smoking services are here to support you and provide a personal plan to help you along the way.
+NHS Better Health - Quit smoking are here to support you and provide a personal plan to help you along the way.